-Greetings friends.
-Today I want to talk to you about another key point of your gaming setup / battle station, your mouse.
+Today I would like to talk to you about another key point of your gaming setup, your mouse.
 The mouse is an extremely important part of your gaming setup.
 It doesn’t matter how well your computer runs the game if you have poor control and have improper key bindings.
 Having the right mouse will help to have the ultimate synergy from what you think to how you control in game.

 There’s several different factors in choosing the right mouse that we will cover.